department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/action-items-discovery/research/alerts-discovery-research-plan.md

 - We will be running remote moderated usability testing via Zoom on mobile using the Perigean contract.

 - We will conduct an initial card sort exercise.
-We will use Optimal Workshop to help the Veteran sort which notifications are highest priority.
-The moderator (Tressa) will manage all the interactions on Optimal Workshop, since we think Veterans might have trouble navigating this tool themselves.
+We will use Mural to help the Veteran sort which notifications are highest priority.
+The moderator (Tressa) will manage all the interactions on Mural, since we think Veterans might have trouble navigating this tool themselves.
 - This will be followed by a qualitative interview, using a prototype in UX-pin.

 ## Participants and Recruitment